 - Travel with friends and share costs (this dramatically decreases the cost of rental cars, accommodation, and often food).

 - Stay in budget accommodation such as hostels, camper van travel, car camping, tent camping, or even house sitting.

 - Travel local and consider road trips instead of flying.
 Camping style national park trips are often very affordable.

 - Go places in their off-season when rates are usually lower.
 Bonus – there will also be fewer crowds!

 - Use websites such as Skyscanner to find cheap flights.
 I am also signed up for Scott’s Cheap Flights and would highly recommend.

 - Book rental cars with websites such as Economy Car Rentals or RentalCars as they usually have the best deals.

-- Sign up for credit cards with travel perks (CHASE and AMEX have great options).
+- Sign up for credit cards with travel perks (Chase, Citi, and American Express have great options).

 - Ask for travel related birthday/Christmas gifts, e.g. travel vouchers, camping gear, National Parks Pass, etc.

 I have explored some pretty amazing places by sleeping in tents and eating boiled eggs day after day.
 Not glamorous but worth it in my opinion!